Photo by Unknown (prototype asset)

 Galungan and Kuningan

-The extraordinary Galungan festival (the most important religious festival in the Balinese Hindu calendar — the ancestral spirits return to earth for 10 days, the extraordinary decorated bamboo poles (penjor) adorning every family compound entrance, the most beautiful street decoration in the world for 10 days) occurs twice per 210-day Balinese calendar year.
-The extraordinary Kuningan (the end of Galungan — the day the ancestral spirits return to heaven, the extraordinary temple ceremonies, the extraordinary white-clad processions) follows 10 days later.
+Galungan is the most important festival in the Balinese Hindu calendar — ancestral spirits are believed to return to earth for 10 days, and every family compound entrance is decorated with bamboo poles (penjor), among the most beautiful street decorations anywhere in the world.
+It occurs twice per 210-day Balinese calendar year.
+Kuningan, marking the spirits’ return to heaven, follows 10 days later with temple ceremonies and white-clad processions.

 • Galungan: March 11 and October 7